openwfm/wrf-fire/wrfv2_fire/phys/README_jm.txt

 This directory contains the fire model in development.
+It is possible to test the model independently of wrf.

-To test the abstract core:
+To test the abstract core (mathematical model):
-./ifmake core_test
+./ifmake clean core_test

-To test the complete fire model:
+To test the complete fire model (with physics):
-./ifmake model_test
+./ifmake clean model_test

-To test the complete fire model with atm inteface (not even compiling yet):
+To test the complete fire model through atm inteface:
-./ifmake atm_test

-If something strange happens try

-./ifmake clean
+./ifmake clean atm_test

+When repeating the build on the same test, you can omit the "clean".

 ifmake is for the Intel compiler.
-There is also g95make.
-These use Makefile_cvs not Makefile.
+There is also g95make for g95.
+These use testmakefile not Makefile.
 Makefile is for wrf only.

-See ../../README_cvs.txt for more.
+Jan Mandel

-Jan Mandel September 13 2007
+September 2007